IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Bash has some properties that make it useful in the context of building images:

-* It allows easy creation of processes and redirection of their input/output streams to different sources/sinks.
+* It allows easy creation of processes and redirection of their input and output streams to different sources or sinks.
 This is especially useful since image-building is very process-heavy (i.e. most of the tasks are solely: execute program A, then program B, etc.).
 * It is widely understood; many people can write shell-scripts at least to a certain degree.
 * It provides error-handling primitives which can stop the execution of scripts when any subprogram fails.